kzryzstof/2025-advent-of-code/day_4/README.md

-# Day 4 – Accessible Rolls (Part 1)
+# Day 4 – Accessible Rolls (Part 1 & Part 2)

-The Day 4 Part 1 solution is implemented in Go in the `day_4` folder.
-It reads a 2D map of rolls arranged in rows and sections, determines which rolls are **accessible enough** (i.e., not too crowded by neighboring rolls), and counts how many such rolls there are across the whole map.
+The Day 4 solutions are implemented in Go in the `day_4` folder.
+They read a 2D map of rolls arranged in rows and sections, determine which rolls are **accessible enough** (i.e., not too crowded by neighboring rolls), and aggregate those counts across the whole map.

+- **Part 1** counts how many individual rolls are accessible.
+- **Part 2** is built on the same core accessibility logic, but changes how the final result is interpreted/aggregated (for example, using the same detection logic with a different winning condition).

-## Problem model (Part 1)
+## Problem model (shared by Part 1 & Part 2)

 - The input file contains a **grid of spots**, one **row per line**.
 - Each character in a line represents a **spot**: